Please come back in February 2026 for information and registration for Summer 2026.

 How to Apply - NON-HWDSB Students

-Grade 8 students from outside HWDSB will need to:
+Grade 8 students from outside HWDSB can register by following these steps:

 Step 2: Once registration is complete, you will receive an HWDSB Student Registration confirmation, along with your @hwdsb.on.ca email address and password.